Mental Health First Aid Standards

 As we briefly touched upon physical first aid, you might be wondering how similar or different the recertification requirements are compared to mental health first aid?

 Whilst certification for both mental health and physical first aid lasts for 3 years, the obligations for physical first aid are stronger:

 - The Health and Safety (First Aid) Regulations 1981 define a minimum set of requirements for physical first aid provision.
-Every workplace must have an appointed person to take charge of first aid arrangements and if workplace hazards are deemed sufficient, then at least one employee should also be a trained physical first aider.
+Every workplace must have an appointed person to take charge of first aid arrangements and if workplace hazards are deemed sufficient, then at least one employee should also be a Physical First Aider.

-- First aider recertification requirements originate from the Health and Safety Executive who advise physical first aiders to:
+- Physical First Aider recertification requirements are mandated by the Health and Safety Executive who advise Physical First Aiders to: